devzbysiu/dox/README.md

 3. Run the app.
 On first run, it will show you settings page:
   - `dox address` - the address of the dox server
   > **NOTE**: the dox server needs to be accessible to the client.
-If you are setting the core on local machine, make sure that the phone is in the same network as the local machine.
+If you are setting the core on local machine, make sure that the phone is on the same network as the local machine.

 # <p id="license">License</p>